-Taima is the Store & Inventory Associate at Hard Feelings.
+Taima is the Store Manager at Hard Feelings.
+She has been working with Hard Feelings since October 2020.
+Taima Completed her BA in Cognitive Science at the University of Toronto.
 She is very passionate about mental health and is committed to increasing access to helpful resources.
-This is one of the many reasons why she loves working at Hard Feelings, along with being surrounded by all the wonderful books we carry and the community that arises out of providing mental health awareness.
+This is one of the many reasons why she loves working at Hard Feelings, along with being surrounded by all the wonderful books and products we carry and the community that arises out of providing mental health awareness.
 Taima is also an artist who has developed her style throughout her own mental health journey.
-She’s currently completing her BA in Cognitive Science at the University of Toronto and hopes to pursue a career either in education or social work.

 You can reach Taima at [email protected]

-Kate is the Founder of Hard Feelings.
-She currently manages the community of practice and oversees operations of the storefront.
-Kate has been working in the non-profit and community services sector for over 30 years.
-She has worked as a counsellor, program manager, writer and consultant for a variety of community-based organizations in Toronto.
+Kate is the Founder and Executive Director of Hard Feelings.
+She currently oversees the growth of the community of practice and the online store, and leads partner relations and communications for the organization.
+Kate has been working in the non-profit and community services sector for over 35 years.
+She has worked as a counsellor, program manager, board member, and consultant for a variety of community-based organizations in Toronto.
 Kate completed her MSW at the University of Toronto in 2015.
-She has worked as a counsellor at George Brown College and Ryerson University, and is a member of the community of practice at Hard Feelings.
+She has worked as a counsellor at George Brown College and Toronto Metropolitan University, and is a member of the community of practice at Hard Feelings.

 You can reach Kate at [email protected]